安裝中文字典英文字典辭典工具!

 The meaning of GAMESMANSHIP is the art or practice of winning games by questionable expedients without actually violating the rules How to use gamesmanship in a sentence

-the use of methods, especially in a sports contest, that are dubious or seemingly improper but not strictly illegal the technique or practice of manipulating people or events so as to gain an advantage or outwit one's opponents or competitors
+Gamesmanship definition: the use of methods, especially in a sports contest, that are dubious or seemingly improper but not strictly illegal See examples of GAMESMANSHIP used in a sentence

 - GAMESMANSHIP | English meaning - Cambridge Dictionary